The Scintilla Way: A Framework of Skillsets for Changemakers

 An idea or calling that won't let you go.

-A moment of insight that changes everything.
+A moment of insight.

 An act of kindness or compassion that challenges our preconceptions.